sharbeldahlan/survey-gorilla/README.md

 You will see the dietary insights that the SurveyGorilla AI assistant extracted from 100 simulated conversations it carried.

 What happened in each simulated conversation:
-1. SurveyGorilla assistant asked each survey respondent (which is another GhatGPT instance): "What are your top 3 favorite foods?"
+1. 🗣️ SurveyGorilla assistant asked each survey respondent (which is another GhatGPT instance): "What are your top 3 favorite foods?"
-2. SurveyGorilla took the respondent's answer and classified the respondent's diet ("vegan", "vegetarian", or "omnivore") based on the top 3 foods.
+2. 🏷 SurveyGorilla took the respondent's answer and classified the respondent's diet type ("vegan", "vegetarian", or "omnivore") based on the favorite foods.
-3. SurveyGorilla stored the diet_type, the parsed top 3 foods, and the conversation's raw question and raw answer in the database.
+3. 💾 SurveyGorilla stored the diet type, the parsed favorite foods, and the conversation's raw question and raw answer in the database.

-Check the section below and see how to filter the simulated conversations by diet type using query parameters.
+See the next section for how to filter the simulated conversations by diet type using query parameters.

 ### Sample API Usage